BNI Baroda to host BNI Colosseum on July 23-24 | www.lokmattimes.com

 BNI Baroda is a part of Business Network International (BNI), the world’s favourite business network for premium entrepreneurs that has more than 2.88 lakh members in 74 countries around the world.
 BNI Baroda has been in existence for 37 years, making it one of the rare organisations that have been growing for so long.

-"The BNI Colosseum will be the city's biggest networking event of the year and will see several activities focused on promoting business, networking, innovation, and much more.
-We are thrilled by the response BNI Colosseum has received, and are confident it will give a big fillip to the economy," said Kalpesh J Shah, Executive Director of BNI Baroda, Anand and Nadiad, and Bharuch and Ankleshwar.
+“The BNI Colosseum will be the city’s biggest networking event of the year and will see several activities focused on promoting business, networking, innovation, and much more.
+We are thrilled by the response BNI Colosseum has received, and are confident it will give a big fillip to the economy,” said Kalpesh J Shah, Executive Director of BNI Baroda, Anand & Nadiad, and Bharuch & Ankleshwar.

 The two-day BNI Colosseum will witness a series of business meetings, knowledge-sharing talks, award ceremony, celebrations, and an exhibition.
 It will be attended by more than 2,500 persons, including 750+ members of the 17 chapters of BNI Baroda, their family members, and more than 300 invitees and guests.